Connect with us

 Verify Requests for Confidential Information

-Another way to strengthen defenses against harmful cyber attacks is to use email filtering technologies, implement multi-factor authentication, and hold regular security awareness training sessions.
+To strengthen defenses against harmful cyber-attacks, consider using email filtering technologies, implementing multi-factor authentication, and conducting regular security awareness training sessions.

-Enable two-factor Authentication
+Enable Two-Factor Authentication

 Read more: